arpa2/tlspool/doc/socketprotocol.rst

 accept anything.

 Similarly, the client should set a local identity to use over the connection if it has ideas about that.
-If it does not, the TLS pool may find multiple to choose from, and present these for approval, one at a time.
+If it does not, the TLS Pool may find multiple to choose from, and present these for approval, one at a time.
 This interaction is not optimal and should be avoided if possible.
-The main reason it exists is to permit the TLS pool to bypass client authentication if the remote indicates that this is acceptable.
-When client authentication is requested or required by the remote peer, which is true by default if it is a TLS pool without overriding commands, then it makes more sense to indicate what local identity to supply to the remote.
+The main reason it exists is to permit the TLS Pool to bypass client authentication if the remote indicates that this is acceptable.
+When client authentication is requested or required by the remote peer, which is true by default if it is a TLS Pool without overriding commands, then it makes more sense to indicate what local identity to supply to the remote.

 The probes that propose a local identity to use are sent in response to the STARTTLS_CLIENT command, which is continued after acceptance.
-If a local identity is not accepted, it should be set to the empty string and the command returned to the TLS pool with the same request identity.
+If a local identity is not accepted, it should be set to the empty string and the command returned to the TLS Pool with the same request identity.

 The final response to the STARTTLS_CLIENT command request is either an